PNS Mehran attack: Responsibility

 The Tehrik-i-Taliban Pakistan (TTP) publicly claimed the responsibility of the attack.
 Reuters quoted the words of Ehsanullah Ehsan, the spokesperson of TTP, by telephone from an undisclosed location, "It was the revenge of martyrdom of Osama bin Laden.
 It was the proof that we are still united and powerful,".
 Lieutenant-General (retired) Hamid Gul, former director-general of the ISI, rejected the TTP claim.
-Gul blamed the United States for this incident as Gul told the Channel 4 News that there is absolutely no doubt that this was a U.S. operation.
+Gul blamed the United States for this incident as Gul told the Channel 4 News that there is absolutely no doubt that this was a US operation.
 However, Gul did not provide any evidence for his claim.
-Later Channel 4 News contacted the U.S. Department of State but they did not respond to the request.
+Later Channel 4 News contacted the US Department of State but they did not respond to the request.
 According to media reports, three of the assailants were Uzbeks, and they were commanded by a Pakistani national.

 On 25 May, senior Naval Intelligence officials told The News International that CIA contractors and anti-Pakistan lobbies had used al-Qaeda for carrying out the raid.
 Officials also asserted that an external force[s] was behind for such attack, and the main objective of such raid was to destroy the P3-C Orion aircraft.
 Officials at Naval Intelligence also believed that a group of al-Qaeda and TTP had been trained in Afghanistan by an anti-Pakistan force to carry out such operations against the state.

 Prior to his disappearance and murder, journalist Syed Saleem Shahzad wrote in the Asia Times Online that al-Qaeda carried out the attack after negotiations with the Navy for the release of officials, suspected of al-Qaeda links, had failed.
 According to Shahzad, the attackers were all from Ilyas Kashmiri's 313 Brigade of al-Qaeda.

 The News International reported in December 2011 that the TTP-associated Punjabi Taliban had been involved in the attack.
 According to the wife of Qari Faisal, a slain leader of the Punjabi Taliban, the group had provided the militants with food and logistical support.
 She also claimed that the militants had been of foreign origin.